-AIR SAMPLING-ANA AND CONTR34Pre-Req CHM121, MTH222
+AIR SAMPLING-ANA & CONTR 3 4 Pre-Req: CHM121 or CHM141, MTH222

 This course will review the standard methods of air sampling for gases and particulate matter.
 Students will learn proper monitoring equipment selection, operation and maintenance.
 Laboratory experience will emphasize sampling techniques, data collection and proper reporting methods.
 A broad overview of all aspects of air pollution will be included.